koush/EFI-X99/README.md

 [Full List of Hardware](http://a.co/7V7E9QI)

 ### macOS Boot USB and BIOS Update Preparation (Optional)

-0. This step is optional if you do not want a bootable USB stick and your BIOS is already up to date.
+_This step is optional if you do not want a bootable USB stick and your BIOS is already up to date._

+Sometimes when tweaking things, the OS drive will fail to boot.
+It is extremely recommended to have a backup bootable USB stick (which you already formatted above).
+Make tweaks to the EFI boot on your macOS drive, and if it fails to boot, fall back to the USB stick to boot.
+The USB boot stick is optional, but encouraged.

 1. Insert a USB drive into your real Mac.
 This will be used to update your BIOS.
 It will also optionally serve as a USB boot stick.
 2. Use Disk Utility to erase the USB stick and create a GPT drive with a single Fat32 partition.
 Fat32 is mandatory for the BIOS update process.
 3. [Download the latest BIOS](http://www.gigabyte.com/products/product-page.aspx?pid=5658#bios) (F23, at time of writing).